This article was originally published on 29/05/2019 and was reviewed and updated accordingly on the above date.

-What is mould?
+So just what is mould?

 Mould and mildew are living organisms known as fungi.
 Mould thrives on moisture and can grow in homes when conditions are damp, dark and poorly ventilated.
-Common places for mould include bathrooms, kitchens, cluttered storage areas, wall and roof spaces, under carpets, in ventilation/air-con ducts or behind furniture.
+Common places for mould include bathrooms, kitchens, cluttered storage areas, wall and roof spaces, under carpets, in ventilation/air-conditioner ducts or behind furniture.
 Mould can spread from one surface to another by contact or it can be air-borne.